-If you are concerned of a "leaky gut" you may want to test to see if your intestines are absorbing the small nutrients correctly and blocking the large food particles and germs that could cause inflammation.
+If you are concerned about a "leaky gut" you may want to test to see if your intestines are absorbing the small nutrients correctly and blocking the large food particles and germs that could cause inflammation.

 The first thing to know is that testing is both costly and time-consuming.
 More importantly, it will not change the clinical management and treatment.
 Thus, there is no point in getting it done.
 The same applies to the home testing kits found on the internet.